European Union lobbying

-Lobbying in the European Union, also referred to officially as European interest representation, is the activity of representatives of diverse interest groups or lobbies who attempt to influence the executive and legislative authorities of the European Union through public relations or public affairs work.
+Lobbying in the European Union, also referred to officially as European interest representation, is the activity of representatives of diverse interest groups or lobbies who attempt to influence the executive and legislative authorities of the European Union through public relations, government relations or public affairs work.
 The Treaty of Lisbon introduced a new dimension of lobbying at the European level that is different from most national lobbying.
 At the national level, lobbying is more a matter of personal and informal relations between the officials of national authorities, but lobbying at the European Union level is increasingly a part of the political decision-making process and thus part of the legislative process.
 'European interest representation' is part of a new participatory democracy within the European Union.
 The first step towards specialised regulation of lobbying in the European Union was a Written Question tabled by Alman Metten, in 1989.
 In 1991, Marc Galle, Chairman of the Committee on the Rules of Procedure, the Verification of Credentials and Immunities, was appointed to submit proposals for a Code of conduct and a register of lobbyists.
 Today lobbying in the European Union is an integral and important part of decision-making in the EU.
-From year to year lobbying regulation in the EU is constantly improving and the number of lobbyists is increasing.